 3.1.
 Ausländerausweis and Residence Permit

-EU 17/EU-8/EFTA countries are: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxemburg, Malta, Netherlands, Norway, Portugal, Sweden, Spain, United Kingdom, Estonia, Latvia, Lithuania, Poland, Slovakia, Slovenia, Czech Republic and Hungary.
+EU 17/EU-8/EFTA countries are: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxemburg, Malta, Netherlands, Norway, Portugal, Sweden, Spain, Estonia, Latvia, Lithuania, Poland, Slovakia, Slovenia, Czech Republic and Hungary.

 Work permit (“Arbeitsbewilligung”)